-At the Tokyo Motor Show in October 1999 Mazda Motor Corporation unveiled the RX-Evolv, a concept vehicle which later evolved into the RX-8 four door, four seat sports car which was unveiled in January 2001.
+At the Tokyo Motor Show in October 1999 Mazda Motor Corporation unveiled to an expectant crowd the RX-Evolv, a concept vehicle which later evolved into the RX-8 four door, four seat sports car which was unveiled in January 2001.

 This was at the North American International Auto Show (NAIAS) in Detroit, and then into the production model that appeared at the October 2001 Tokyo Motor Show.

 Both the Evolv and the RX-8 had many things in common, not the least of which was the latest version of the rotary engine called “RENESIS.”